sks01dev/100-Days-of-MLOps/Day 41/readme.md

 # Day 41: Enterprise Feature Stores & Point-in-Time Correct Retrieval with Feast

 ### Problem Statement
 The xFusionCorp Industries platform team is adopting Feast to manage feature pipelines for fraud detection.
 Scaffold a Feast feature repository under `/root/code/feature_repo/`, register feature definitions to a local SQLite registry using `feast apply`, and update `/root/code/build_training_set.py` to retrieve point-in-time correct historical features from the offline store.
+The Feast is just like SQL used to retrieve "<=" timestamped data queries faster than standard SQL queries take especially in production.
+It fetches the required rows and adds the specific columns to the `entity_df` rows.
+It acts as a real time *data retriever* from the `source` data.

 ---